Children on Campus

 Michigan’s Child Protection Law, MCL § 722.621, et seq., designates individuals in certain occupations and professions as mandated reporters.
 Mandated reporters must immediately report known or suspected mental or physical abuse or neglect of a child made known to them in their professional or official capacity directly to the Department of Health and Human Services by calling 855-444-3911 (24/7 toll-free number).
 A written report must be submitted to the Department of Health and Human Services within 72 hours of the initial verbal report.
 Even those who are not mandated reporters may report known or reasonably suspected child abuse to the Department of Health and Human Services.

-A complete list of mandated reporters can be found the Michigan Department of Health and Human Services Mandated Reporters' Resource Guide.
+A complete list of mandated reporters can be found in the Michigan Department of Health and Human Services Mandated Reporters’ Resource Guide.

 University faculty, staff, or students who are working with children in their professional or official capacity and who have questions about whether they may be considered mandated reporters under Michigan law should contact their supervisor, program administrator, dean or vice president.
 The Office of the Vice President and General Counsel is also available to provide advice.